 6. Wear red

 Again, don’t go there to see a platypus.
-But if you want to increase your chances of a miracle to happen, then gear up in red.
+But if you want to increase your chances of a miracle happening, then gear up in red.
 Previous platypus spotting underwater happened with red as they seem to look for this colour and may mistake it for a shrimp.

 7. Photo tips